tomjoht/tomjoht.github.io/_restapicourse/docapis_more_about_authorization.md

 * Block or throttle requesters who are exceeding the rate limits
 * Apply different permission levels to different users

-The API key itself doesn't perform any kind of encryption of your request.

 Sometimes APIs will give you both a public and private key.
 The public key is usually included in the request, while the private key is treated more like a password.

 In some API documentation, when you're logged into the site, your API key automatically gets populated into the sample code and API Explorer.
 Flickr's API is one of example of documentation that does this.